RobertKozak/MonoMobile.Views/README.markdown

 Project Status
 ==============

-MonoTouch.MVVM is being released as Alpha 0.1.
+MonoMobile.MVVM is being released as Beta 0.1.
 I would like feedback and I have plans to take this to MonoDroid and possibly WM7.
 If this works we can have a common platform for all 3 major phone/tablet OSs